In previous articles, we discussed choosing a folding survival knife. Check them out in the links below:

 Carrying a folding knife in your pocket “every day” (where allowed) is the best way to maximize the chances of having a knife when you need it.
 A knife is one of the more important

 Having a good pocket knife is also useful if you have a large (field) fixed-blade knife to perform tasks that are inconvenient for a long-bladed knife.
 As mentioned in the general folding knife articles, there are a number of suitable candidates from well-known companies.

 Why did I consider these knives?

-So finding out that Ganzo makes a line of knives with Axis locks, at a price which will not freak me out if one gets lost, was an attention getter.
+So finding out that Ganzo makes a line of knives with Axis locks at a price that will not freak me out if one gets lost, was an attention-getter.

 Can a $35 knife be a satisfactory substitute for a $150 knife?
 I'll put these to the test and see.

 |Weight (Knife Only)||G717 0.150 kg / 5.42 oz

 |Blade Shape||Drop Point||Guard Type||N/A|

 Special Features: Available with orange, black, or khaki (G717 only) or green (G720 only) grip scales, Ambidextrous clip, Deep carry clip (G720 only)